acm-uiuc/til/_til/vim/interact-with-the-alternate-file.md

+---
-# Interact With The Alternate File
+title: Interact With The Alternate File
+category: vim
+---

 If you have a couple buffers going in a Vim session and you check out the buffer list with `:ls`, you'll notice that one of those buffers has a `#`